This post may contain affiliate links.

 Jim and Brandy are very pro-active about getting you the very best deal but are NOT pushy or salesy.
 These are just a few of the many reasons we like and recommend them.

 Try Before You Buy (an upgrade)

 If you are on the fence about Thousand Trails – and unsure whether you’ll like it or get value out of it – we suggest starting out with a Zone Camping Pass first.
 That’s what we did, and it ended up being a great decision for us.

 We recommend you try staying in a few parks to get a feel for the variety, as they can be quite different.
 If you find Thousand Trails is not your cup of tea, then you haven’t committed much money or locked yourself into a longer contract.
-Even if you only spend a few weeks or months trying out different campgrounds, based on a conservative $30 a night camping fee, the $630 comes down to about 21 nights of use.
-Or 15-16 nights if you picked one up one of their promotional offers.
-Either way, it won’t take long to get your money’s worth, and you are not committed long.
+Even if you only spend a few weeks or months trying out different campgrounds, based on a conservative $45 a night camping fee, the $670 comes down to about 15 nights of use.
+It won’t take long to get your money’s worth, and you are not committed long.

 Our Zone Pass Experience

 Even though we upgraded from a Zone Pass within the first 6 months, we got loads of value out of our Zone Pass during that time.
 Back when we first hit the road in 2014, we did not have the confidence, knowledge or funds, to make an initial, larger investment in one of the upgrade options.